SirsiMaster/Assiduous/docs/QR_SYSTEM_STATUS.md

 7. **`generateUserQR`** (**canonical v2 callable in `functions/src/index.ts`**)
    - Generates role-aware profile QR codes for users (admin/agent/client)
    - Persists `profileQRCode` and `profileUrl` on the user document
-   - Status: **Deployed and tested in production for client My QR page**; admin/agent UI integration pending
+   - Status: **Deployed and wired in production for client, agent, and admin My QR pages**, with all three persona profile pages implemented and live

+8. **`backfillUserProfiles`** (v2 HTTPS `onRequest` in `functions/src/index.ts`)
+   - Admin-only endpoint to backfill missing `profile` objects and `profileUrl/profileQRCode` for existing users
+   - Supports dry-run and paginated execution
+   - Status: Deployed to assiduous-prod and ready for controlled execution

 #### Frontend Components